heidihuang-wav/quartz/content/Reading List.md

 ---
-title: "Book List"
+title: Reading List
 ---
-A master list of books / novellas / short stories (1) I want to read, (2) am currently reading, (3) or have read in the past.
+A master list of books / novellas / short stories / essays (1) I want to read, (2) am currently reading, (3) or have read in the past.
 Links are to [long-form blog posts](https://heidi-huang.ghost.io/tag/readsandreflections/) / any notes I took / thoughts about the book.

 ## Legend
-- Book Title | Author
+- Title | Author
-- 🥇 - book that's had the most impact on me that year
+- 🥇 - text that's had the most impact on me that year
 - 🥸 - favorite fiction book of the year

 ## To Read